 In short, Certifying as a B Corp will allow you to continue running your business in the best interests of the community and the environment, while having easier access to investors and shareholders.

 Adding your company to the growing list of B-Corps comes with a few trade-offs.
 It can be difficult to qualify, and comes with some recurring costs.

 However, for companies ready to shoot for an IPO or already established corporations, the costs may be outweighed by the many benefits.

 The ultimate decision depends on how your company is currently run and what changes will need to be made to qualify.
-A more sustainable environment for your company to thrive in could be a potential bonus down the road as well.

 Check out our resources library.